 I have a joint appointment in the Department of Electrical & Electronic Engineering and the Department of Aeronautics.
 My theoretical research is therefore motivated by a wide variety of problems in the design of aerospace, renewable energy and information systems.
-Applications include scheduling of computation and communication in aerial and mobile robotic networks, aerodynamic drag reduction over aerofoils, gust and load alleviation in wind turbine blades and control of small satellites.
+Applications include scheduling of computation and communication in aerial robotic networks, aerodynamic drag reduction, gust and load alleviation in wind turbine blades and space launch and re-entry vehicles.

 See my Google Scholar page for my most recent publications and preprints.